How to negotiate your internet bill

 person with credit card looking at computer

 Have you ever been surprised by an increase on your monthly internet bill?
-Seen a hike in monthly fees or other extra charges?
-Well, we’re not surprised if this has been your experience at one point or another.
-Internet providers are somewhat notorious for having unsatisfied customers, mainly because they sneak in extra charges or increase your internet price seemingly with no notice.
+Well, some internet providers may add in unannounced extra charges or increase your internet price seemingly with no notice.

 First, check your performance